mbaumer/us_hep_funding/docs/_states/NC.md

 <a name="NC-12"></a>
 [Back to top](#top)
 ## NC-12 -- Rep. Alma Adams (D)
+### Committees
+Alma Adams is the #3 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016